-The ALJ's Ruling in Rulemaking ("R.")11-05-005 (August, 2, 2012) (Attachment A, p.
+24 The ALJ's Ruling in Rulemaking ("R.")11-05-005 (August, 2, 2012) (Attachment A, p.
 6) provided that utilities could adopt a voluntary margin consistent with P.U.
-Code § 399.13(a)(4)(D) as follows: Voluntary Margin of Over-procurement - The margin of over procurement necessary to account for project/forecasting risk in any year that the likelihood of not achieving compliance is called in question.
-The margin of over-procurement relates only to a voluntary margin of over-procurement and not the statutory margin of procurement.
-This is different than the statutory margin of over-procurement which is already reflected in the risk-adjustments to portfolios to account for the likelihood or project failure or delay.
+Code § 399.13 (a)(4)(D) as follows:

+Voluntary Margin of Over-procurement - The margin of over procurement necessary to account for project/forecasting risk in any year that the likelihood of not achieving compliance is called in question.
+The margin of over-procurement relates only to a voluntary margin of over procurement and not the statutory margin of procurement.
+This is different than the statutory margin of over-procurement which is already reflected in the risk-adjustments to portfolios to account for the likelihood or project failure or delay voluntary over procurement strategy includes a limited volume of procurement associated with new programs that reflect the changing needs of our customers, such as connected.....to the sun.

-&lt;sup>20 SDG&E 2012 RPS Procurement Plan Compliance Filing (Public Version) (November 29, 2012) Attachment 1, pp. 30-31.
+25 SDG&E 2013 RPS Procurement Plan Compliance Filing (Public Version) (December 4, 2013) Attachment 1, pp. 33-36.